mehranagh20/am-i-online/README.md

 # am-i-online
-A Deamon which notifies you when your computer gets disconnected or gets back online.
+A Daemon which notifies you when your computer gets disconnected or gets back online.